 To better understand Challenge (i), we consider a calculator program that interacts over multiple input and output sources, as shown in \autoref{fig:example}.
 The program begins in an \verb+INIT+ state, where it first parses a configuration file (file descriptor \texttt{0}), then creates a user interface (GUI) by sending a message over the windowing system socket (file descriptor \texttt{3}).
 The program then transitions into a \verb+READY+ state---i.e., waiting to accept mathematical expressions from the user interface.
 Subsequently, the program processes one user input expression (received from \texttt{3}), and then sends the result back to the interface (send to \texttt{3}), and the program transitions into the \verb+DISPLAY+ state.
 Finally, the user closes the interface (received from \texttt{3}), and the program transitions into a \verb+CLOSING+ state.
 Here, the program writes a message to the terminal (file descriptor \texttt{1}) before exiting.
 Our example is a simplification for brevity, as a real calculator program will typically interact with thousands of system calls, and may have many more internal states.

 At the layer of system calls, the program is {\em stateful}, as it accepts a sequence of environmental inputs and adjusts its state accordingly.
-Some program behaviours are only reachable by specific states, which are in turn reachable only through specific input sequences.
-When fuzzing stateful programs, greybox fuzzers aim to exercise each observed state in order to explore the neighbourhood of potential program behaviours, thereby having a greater chance to expose new bugs.
+Some program behaviors are only reachable by specific states, which are in turn reachable only through specific input sequences.
+When fuzzing stateful programs, greybox fuzzers aim to exercise each observed state in order to explore the neighborhood of potential program behaviors, thereby having a greater chance to expose new bugs.
 However, state identification remains a challenging problem for fuzz testing in general.
 Existing works ~\cite{ijon, aflnet, nsfuzz, stateful} propose several heuristics for program state detection.
-For example, \ijon requires states to be manually annotated, whereas \aflnet utilizes response codes from outcoming messages to detect new states for well-known protocols.
+For example, \ijon requires states to be manually annotated, whereas \aflnet utilizes response codes from outbound messages to detect new states for well-known protocols.
 Either way, existing approaches require manual effort or are specialized to specific input sources.

 We propose a generic approach that considers all input sources, such as files, sockets, and pipes, and consider how they affect program states.
 We consider each input system call as a \emph{potential} state transition.
 For example, in \autoref{fig:example}, after executing each input system call in sequence, the program transitions from the \verb+INIT+ to \verb+READY+ state, then from the \verb+READY+ to \verb+DISPLAY+ state, and finally from the \verb+DISPLAY+ to \verb+CLOSING+ state.
 Thus, each input can be fuzzed as a distinct transition between states, regardless of the input type (file, socket, etc.).
 However, some of the inputs may not trigger new transitions.
-This is mitigated by the power schedule~\cite{aflfast}, where inputs that fail to induce real state transitions are also less likely to expose new program behaviours observable via program {\em feedback}.
-As such, the corresponding input will be assigned less {\em energy}, and is naturally de-prioritized for future mutations.
+This is mitigated by the power schedule~\cite{aflfast}, where inputs that fail to induce real state transitions are also less likely to expose new program behaviors observable via program {\em feedback}.
+As such, the corresponding input will be assigned less {\em energy}, and is naturally deprioritized for future mutations.